facultyai/dynamic-configuration/README.md

 This repository provides tools for setting up configuration that refreshes at particular intervals.
-It assumes that the current configuration lives in a file on Amazon S3.
+It assumes that the current configuration lives in a file on the local file system, on Amazon S3, or on a web server that speaks HTTP.
 It tries to refresh the configuration at regular intervals.

 Assume that, for instance, you want to create a class to frozzle some widgets.
 This class needs access to the current model of the widget to be frozzled.
 To